availproject/avail-light/src/api/v2/README.md

 ## Errors

-In case of an error, endpoints will return a response with `500 Internal Server Error` status code, and descriptive error message:
+In case of an error, endpoints will return a response with `500 Internal Server Error` status code, and a descriptive error message:

 ```yaml
 HTTP/1.1 500 Internal Server Error